310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 “♪\~♪\~♪”
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu sad %}
 …………
 {% endbubble %}

 {% bubble Makoto %}
 <th>(Huh?
-This looks bad — Shinobu-kun's movements are so slow… And he's not singing at all!
+This looks bad — Shinobu-kun's movements are so slow… And he's barely singing!
 Are the other Ryuseitai members performing so eagerly that they haven’t noticed his state…?)</th>

 <th>(He doesn't have much stamina, probably because of his small figure…)</th>